carltzzz/UPD_cjbugaoan/README.md

 - `git commit -m add <filename>` to commit files with message
 - `git push` push files to git

+Run `pnpm or npm create next-app` to create a next js project

 ```

 Create Account